-In such a large area, there are lots of attractions to see and things to do.
+In such a large and diverse area, there are lots of attractions to see and things to do.
 It is worth spending at least a week there.

-So, if you want to experience China's minority cultures, Yunnan is a must-see destination.
+If you want to experience China's minority cultures, Yunnan is a must-see destination.
 We would like to introduce three minorities: